HOW TO LEVEL YOUR LAWN: A GUIDE

 Good to know

-At first glance, digging over the lawn and turf around it sounds easier than removing and levelling the lawn.
+At first glance, digging over the lawn and turf around it sounds easier than removing and leveling the lawn.
 In contrast to digging the lawn, removing the turf also removes weeds.

 A disadvantage of removal, however, is that you have to dispose of the old turf if you don't have space in the garden where it can rot into compost.